 There are different ways to get here.
 It can be included in your island hopping tour (joiner or private).
 Or you can get a boat service from the Port Barton Beach for P150 per person.
 There is an entrance fee of P50 per person.

-3. Bathe in Pamuayan Falls
+3. Take a dip in Pamuayan Falls

 Pamuayan Falls is an 8-meter high waterfall in Barangay Pamuayan, Port Barton.
 There is a small basin where you can swim.
 There are also cottages where you can leave your items.

-Side trip to Poblacion
+Side Trip to Poblacion

 Poblacion is another town in San Vicente.
 You can visit here as a side trip or you can stay here to enjoy its own beaches.
 Here is where you can find the famous Long Beach.